Arthur Butler, 4th Marquess of Ormonde: Personal life

-In 1891, the couple were recorded as living at 21 Park Lane, City of Westminster, London, and at Sandleford Priory, near Newbury, from at least 1895 to September 1898.
+Residences

+London

+In 1891, Lord and Lady Arthur Butler resided at 21 Park Lane, London, the home of Lord Arthur's mother Frances Butler, Dowager Marchioness of Ormonde.
 They took a temporary residence in Cadogan Square in 1898.
 Their London residence was No. 7 Portman Square from 1899 until 1924, and from late 1925, they leased a larger London Townhouse at No. 11 Bryanston Square in London.
 11 Bryanston Square remained their London home until at least 1938.
-The leasehold interest was sold by Ellen's executors in the mid 1950's.
+The leasehold interest was sold by Ellen's executors in the mid-1950s.

+Country homes

+Lord and Lady Arthur leased Sandleford Priory, near Newbury, from at 1895 until September 1898.
+In 1901, they purchased a small country estate in Kent, Gennings Park.

-In 1901, Lord and Lady Arthur purchased Gennings Park in Kent.
-The purchase of country estate after fourteen years of marriage was reportedly made following the death of Lord Arthur's cousin George O'Callaghan, 2nd Viscount Lismore in 1899; Lord Lismore had reportedly informed his family that, following the deaths of his two sons, Lord Arthur Butler would be the heir to his estates (a large estate in Ireland centred on Shanbally Castle).
-Following Lismore's death, his Will revealed that he had instead named Lord Arthur's nieces Lady Beatrice and Lady Constance Butler as the beneficiaries of his estate.
-Gennings Park remained the home of Ellen, Lady Arthur Butler (later Marchioness of Ormonde) until her death in 1951.
-In 1921, the UK Census recorded their household as including a Butler, Footman, Cook, Lady's Maid, three Housemaids, two Kitchen Maids, a Scullery Maid, and Pantry Boy.
+The couple's purchase of their first freehold country residence after fourteen years of marriage followed the death of Lord Arthur's cousin George O'Callaghan, 2nd Viscount Lismore in 1899; Lord Lismore had reportedly informed his family that, following the deaths of his two sons, Lord Arthur Butler would be the heir to his estates (a 47,000-acre estate in Ireland centred on Shanbally Castle worth £18,435 annually).
+Following Lord Lismore's death in 1898, his will revealed that he had instead named Lord Arthur's nieces Lady Beatrice and Lady Constance Butler as co-beneficiaries of his estate.
+Gennings Park remained as the home of Lord and Lady Arthur Butler (Marquess and Marchioness of Ormonde after 1919) until their respective deaths in 1943 and 1951.In 1921, the UK Census recorded their household at Gennings included a Butler, Footman, Cook, Lady's Maid, three Housemaids, two Kitchen Maids, a Scullery Maid, and Pantry Boy.

-After Lord Arthur's older brother, the 3rd Marquess of Ormonde, died in 1919, and Arthur inherited the title, Lord Ormonde's son George Butler, 5th Marquess of Ormonde inherited the bulk of the family estates to avoid double taxation.
-Lord Arthur seems to have requested that his older brother alter his will in favor of his son George; records survive of a letter written by Lord Ormonde to George Butler dated 27 June 1916 outlining changes to his will which "your father has asked me to alter" which postponed Lord Arthur's use of the Ormonde Estate in favor of George, George's sons (at the time George's wife Sybil was pregnant with their only son, Anthony Butler) and George's brother Arthur and his male issue.
-Lord Ormonde requested that:
+Although Arthur succeeded his older brother as Marquess of Ormonde in 1919, Arthur's son George Butler, 5th Marquess of Ormonde inherited the bulk of the family estates to avoid double taxation.
+Lord Arthur seems to have requested that his older brother alter his will in favor George; records survive of a letter written by Lord Ormonde to George Butler dated 27 June 1916 outlining changes to his will which "your father has asked me to alter" which postponed Lord Arthur's use of the Ormonde Estate in favor of George, George's sons (at the time George's wife Sybil was pregnant with their only son, James Anthony Butler) and George's brother Arthur and his male issue.
+When he informed George of his elevation to be next-in-line to inherit the family's ancestral estates, the Third Marquess requested that: